-Put oil on a pan and add onions and garlic, sauté for a few minutes and then add: Carrots, Celery, Potatoes, Parsley.
+Put oil on a pan and add onions and Garlic, sauté for a few minutes and then add Carrots, Celery, Potatoes, and Parsley.
 Stir together and add the whole Chicken, Water, and Bouillon Cubes.
-Bring to a boil and then lower the heat to simmer for about 2 hours.
+Bring to a boil and lower the heat to simmer for about 2 hours.
 The soup is done when the chicken starts to fall off the bone.
-When the soup cools take the chicken out and pull the meat off and put the chicken pieces back in the soup.
+When the soup cools, take the chicken out, pull the meat off, and put the chicken pieces back in the soup.
 BE CAREFUL OF CHICKEN BONES in the soup.

 Note: This makes a large pot of soup.
 You can freeze the soup also.